 Finally, our service usually ends with the ancient tradition of breaking bread together and sharing a common cup.
 It is a tangible reminder of how we are connected to a holy blessing, the blessing of life, and the blessing of community.
 We practice an open communion so all are welcome.
 We serve the bread first, then invite each participant to dip their piece of bread into a common cup of wine or grape juice.
 It's a time to simply hold to the vision that all of us are one big body and we strive to live as such.

-When the time is over, you are invited to hang out for a great social time out in the patio.
+When the time is over, you are invited to hang out for a great social time in the adjacent lounge or out on the patio in good weather.
 We serve coffee from Big House Beans.
 They provide transitional job training for folks coming out of the prison system.
-Our treats are often created by the owner and operator of Sweet Hope Cookies and are always creative and delightful.
+Our treats are provided by the families and groups of the congregation.

 We hope you find some slice of meaning in your time with us….